 CalWORKs Case Management and Therapeutic Services

-CalWORKs Case Management and Therapeutic Services are designed to assist parents transitioning from welfare to work.
-We provide counseling, referrals to parenting and life skills classes, and connections to community and job resources to remove barriers to self-sufficiency.
+Our B.O.O.S.T.
+Program – Building Opportunities and Outreach for Support and Treatment handles CalWORKs Case Management and Therapeutic Services, which are designed to assist parents transitioning from welfare to work.
+We provide counseling, an Employment Specialist, Peer Specialist, referrals to parenting and life skills classes, and connections to community and job resources to remove barriers to self-sufficiency.
 Our priority is helping parents meet their personal, educational and financial goals in order to attain stable lives for themselves and their families.

 Victims of Crime (VOC) Therapeutic Services